-In the long view, though, this kind of Bard-and-Grille – even when done in most other American cities, not just Dallas — is a young person’s effort.
-It’s the kind of thing people generally can do when they don’t have a burdensome financial overhead or a heavy schedule of responsibilities.
+In the long view, though, this kind of Bard-and-Grille – even when done in most American cities, not just Dallas – is most likely a short-term, just-out-of-college romp.
 I could be wrong, but it’s unlikely it’ll become significantly bigger and more established – not if it’s going to retain its freewheeling spark and spirit.
 You start having longer runs, more performances, and you’re talking about having to pay your actors, lease costumes, set up a more regularized, reliable ticketing system, maybe firm up a season schedule and, God forbid, sell subscriptions.
 Plus, more performances means, essentially, more rehearsals.
 The actors become more practiced at what they’re doing, what their fellow performers are likely to pull.
 Spontaneity diminishes.

 So enjoy it now while you can.